sharmasourab93/knowledgebase/README.md

    **Update Knowledge Base Item**
    - _`http://localhost:6543/update/{first}/{second}`_

-   {first} is the word to by looked up for and {second} is the meaning to be updated for the word {first}.
+   {first} is the word to be looked up for and {second} is the meaning to be updated for the word {first}.

    **Delete Knowledge Base Item**